odpi/egeria/open-metadata-implementation/governance-servers/data-engine-proxy-services/data-engine-proxy-services-server/README.md

     1. Then send any changed `PortImplementation`s via the Data Engine OMAS.
     1. Then send any changed `PortAlias`s via the Data Engine OMAS.
     1. Then send any changed `Process`es via the Data Engine OMAS.
-    1. Finally send any changed `LineageMapping`s via the Data Engine OMAS.
+    1. Finally send any changed `DataFlow`s via the Data Engine OMAS.

 The sequence of changes is important to ensure that we build up the information from the bottom up, so that necessary pre-requisites for various relationships can be created via